GregoryLab/HAMR/README.md

 ## Operating instructions

-Python with version v2.7.x is preferred.
-Python 3+ is not yet supported.
+HAMR now supports Python 3.x.x.
 Rscript and samtools are required for running HAMR (make sure they are in searchable path).

 ### Usage